odi-nareeh/2025F_INF651/README.md

 - `index.html` — main HTML file (links `styles.css` and `script.js`)
 - `styles.css` — styling and responsive rules
 - `script.js` — modular JavaScript (ProductModule, CartModule, Utils, App)
-- Images (provided by user): `/mnt/data/html 1.jpg`, `/mnt/data/html 2.jpg`, `/mnt/data/html 3.png`

 ## How to run locally
 1. Place `index.html`, `styles.css`, and `script.js` in the same folder.
 2. Ensure the three image files are present at the listed local paths or update the `src` paths in `index.html`.
 3. Open `index.html` in a browser (Chrome/Firefox recommended).
-   - For best results, serve the folder with a static server (e.g. `npx serve` or `python -m http.server`) if you plan to test cross-origin or fetch features.

 ## Implementation notes
 - JavaScript structure uses IIFE modules for encapsulation and to keep state private.